On diffeomorphisms of even-dimensional discs: Computational results

 \subsection{Verifications}

 As with any computer calculation, it is important to verify the results by independent means.
-Here the checks we have performed: \begin{enumerate}[(i)] \item We computed the cases $k \leq 3$ of Table \ref{tab:ff} by hand in Computations \ref{comp:total-d-k-e-2}, \ref{comp:total-d-k-e-3} and \ref{comp:total-d-k-e-4}, and obtained the same answers. \item Using the \texttt{Macaulay2} package \texttt{GradedLieAlgebras} one can compute the characters of the homogeneous pieces of quadratically presented graded Lie algebra with $\fS_k$-action.
-We used this to verify the computation of $\mr{gr}\,\ff(\ul{0},\ul{k})_{(k-1)(2n-2)}$ for $k \leq 5$. \item Lemma \ref{lem:tohofib-restr-free-lie-alg} says that upon restricting from $\fS_k$ to $\fS_{k-1}$, $\mr{gr}\,\ff_g(\ul{k})$ can be computed in terms of free graded Lie algebras.
-These are are obtained by applying Schur functors, so their characters are easy to compute and we verified our answers restrict correctly.
+Here the checks we have performed: \begin{enumerate}[(i)] \item Using a formula for the dimensions of the homogeneous pieces of free graded Lie algebras \cite{Petrogradsky}, we verified the dimensions of the homogeneous pieces of $\ff_g(\ul{k})$. \item We computed the cases $k \leq 3$ of Table \ref{tab:ff} by hand in Computations \ref{comp:total-d-k-e-2}, \ref{comp:total-d-k-e-3} and \ref{comp:total-d-k-e-4}, and obtained the same answers. \item The \texttt{Macaulay2} package \texttt{GradedLieAlgebras} can compute the characters of the homogeneous pieces of a quadratically presented graded Lie algebra with $\fS_k$-action.
+We used this to verify the computation of $\mr{gr}\,\ff(\ul{0},\ul{k})_{(k-1)(2n-2)}$ for $k \leq 5$. \item \cref{lem:tohofib-restr-free-lie-alg} says that upon restricting from $\fS_k$ to $\fS_{k-1}$, $\mr{gr}\,\ff_g(\ul{k})$ can be computed in terms of free graded Lie algebras.
+These are obtained by applying Schur functors, so their characters are easy to compute and we verified our answers restrict correctly.
 For example, from Table \ref{tab:ff} it follows that $\mr{gr}\,\ff(\ul{0},\ul{6})_{10(n-1)} = (2^3)+(3,1^3)+(4,2)$ as a $\fS_6$-representation, which restricts to the $\fS_5$-representation $(2^2,1)+(2,1^3)+(3,1^2)+(3,2)+(4,1)$.
 This is indeed $\mr{Lie}(5)$ as in Table \ref{tab:lie-reps}. \item The strongest verification of our calculations is that the answers in Table \ref{tab:ss-up-to-6} have to satisfy the miraculous cancellation property described in Remark \ref{rem:miracle}.
-In particular, the data in Table \ref{tab:ss-up-to-6} must admit, for each non-trivial irreducible representation, a pattern of differentials killing everything below degree $r(n-1)+1$ (i.e.~for non-positive poweres of $t$).
+In particular, the data in Table \ref{tab:ss-up-to-6} must admit, for each non-trivial irreducible representation, a pattern of differentials killing everything below degree $r(n-1)+1$ (i.e.~for non-positive powers of $t$).
 For example, when we consider $V_{3,1}$ for $r=4$ the pattern is

 for which this is indeed the case.
 We invite the reader to try other values of $r$ and $\lambda$.
-Furthermore, the Euler characteristic must match the results of Proposition \ref{prop:HtyX1LowDeg} for $r \leq 3$.
+Furthermore, the Euler characteristic must match the results of \cref{prop:HtyX1LowDeg} for $r \leq 3$.
 For example, if we consider $V_{3,1^2}$ for $r=3$, it is